10 Vitamins and Supplements to Increase Sperm Count

 Coenzyme Q10 is one of the most effective antioxidants for improving sperm motility.

-While the Male Preconception+ supplement contains a good amount of CoQ10, those looking for an extra boost should turn to Molecular Fertility’s stand-alone CoQ10 supplements.
-Both of Molecular Fertility’s VESISORB® COQ10 and VESISORB® UBIQUINOL supplements use a patented delivery/absorption technology called VESIsorb® which has been shown to increase the bioavailability of Coenzyme Q10 by 600%.
+Both of Molecular Fertility’s VESISORB® COQ10 and VESISORB® UBIQUINOL supplements use a patented delivery/absorption technology called VESIsorb®, which has been shown to increase the bioavailability of Coenzyme Q10 by 600%.

-When/How Long to Take Vitamins to Increase Sperm Count
+When to Start, and How Long to Take Vitamins to Increase Sperm Count

 Other Tips to Support Healthy Sperm Counts

-While these vitamins and supplements can provide a great boost to your sperm count, lifestyle factors are important to consider too.
+While these vitamins and supplements can provide a significant boost to your sperm count, lifestyle factors are essential to consider, too.

 That’s because fertility is directly tied to more general health markers like energy levels and body composition.

-Here are 4 additional pro-fertility tips that may help to improve your fertility.
+Here are four additional pro-fertility tips that may help to improve your fertility.

 Improve Your Body Composition

-Consider using a keto or carnivore diet to promote a healthy weight and to potentially increase fertility.
 Many men who lose weight find that their estrogen levels go down and their testosterone levels go up.

 Get Adequate Sleep